Nigamananda Paramahansa: Avatar and Sadguru

 Nigamananda never admitted that he was God-incarnate or an Avatar (अवतार) although many disciples fancied him as one.
-He stated that an incarnation is an exclusive descent of God on earth to uphold spiritual order.
-Although he could, the Avatar ordinarily does not enlighten or guide individuals.
-Through his agency righteousness is established and demonic forces are destroyed.
+He stated that an incarnation is a descent of God on earth to uphold spiritual order.
+Although he could, the Avatar does not enlighten or guide individuals.
 Nigamananda wanted to be treated as a Sadguru (a perfect spiritual Master) who, on account of his quest over a succession of births and deaths, attained the knowledge of his Swaroop स्वरुप (true or potential nature, i.e., supreme universal consciousness).
 Scriptural evidence shows that Gautam himself had to pass through many births before realising the truth and becoming the Buddha.
-Nigamananda further pointed out that an Avatar does not always remain in the state allowing leela (divine play.)
+Nigamananda further pointed out that an Avatar does not remain in the state allowing leela (divine play.)

 Sadguru, Jagadguru and God

-According to Nigamananda the disciple should take his Guru to be the Jagadguru (or the World Master, the Purushottama) and not an ordinary human being, in tune with Krishna's statement in the Bhagavadgeeta:
+According to Nigamananda the disciple should take his Guru to be the Jagadguru (or the World Master, the Purushottama) and not an ordinary human being, in tune with Krishna's statement in the Bhagavad Gita:

 Patanjali's aphorism expands this idea: "By contemplating on the form of one who has no attachments, concentration of mind is attained", Nigamananda advised his disciples to meditate on his physical form such that all the admirable qualities and attributes in him would get automatically transferred into their beings and fashion their souls.
-Further he assured that because he had, by employing three modes of spiritual practice, simultaneously experienced the nature of Brahman (ब्रह्म), Paramatma (परमात्मा) (supreme universal self) and Bhagawan (भगवान) (personal and universal Godhead.)
+Further he assured that because he had, by employing three modes of spiritual practice, simultaneously experienced the nature of Brahman, Paramatma (supreme universal self) and Bhagawan (personal and universal Godhead.)
 He proclaimed that his disciples would simultaneously have such an experience.
 That, he said, "was his only expectation from his disciples and he would love to wait for the day to see that fulfilled".

-Order of Spiritual Attainments
+Order of spiritual attainments

-According to Nigamananda, the theory of self-realization requires expanding the individual self to the status of the supreme universal self.
-The expansions can be directly practiced only by the most competent among the aspirant samyasis by means of precise intellectual inquiry, analysis and deep meditation, although service to the Master is the key to success in such pursuits as well.
-However, Nigamananda pointed out that true transcendental divine love and ecstasy could be properly experienced by the most fortunate ones only after they had attained monistic realization of the supreme as declared by Lord Krishna himself in the Bhagavadgeeta:
+According to Nigamananda, the theory of self-realization requires expanding the individual self to the status of the universal self.
+The expansions can be practiced only by the competent among the aspirant sanyasis by means of intellectual inquiry, analysis and meditation, although service to the Master is the key to success in such pursuits as well.
+However, Nigamananda pointed out that transcendental divine love and ecstasy could be experienced by the fortunate ones only after they had attained monistic realization of the supreme as declared by Lord Krishna himself in the Bhagavad Gita: